bentoml/BentoML/README.md

         return self.artifacts.model.predict(df)
 ```

-Train a classifier model and pack it with the prediction service
+Train a classifier model with default Iris dataset and pack the trained model
-`IrisClassifier` defined above:
+with the BentoService `IrisClassifier` defined above:

 ```python
 from sklearn import svm
 from sklearn import datasets